 What are they doing?
 Are they crunching numbers?
 Are they serving up web pages?
 Or are they enabling some other sort of automated infrastructure?

 In this sense, Zero Trust automatically assumes that a given activity is not allowed on a machine unless it falls within the acceptable security parameters for the user and function.
 So, that’s why I like to think of Zero Trust in terms of on-demand trust governed by machine identities.

 So, where do we even begin to build and protect on-demand trust for cloud environments?
 Enforcing policies for the keys and certificates that are your machine identities will play an essential role in this type of environment.
 In that way, you can focus your security on each connection, rather than each network or business segment.

-The organizations I’m speaking with have many different ways of addressing the challenge of Zero Trust in the cloud.
-For example, one organization has a single team that operates solely in AWS.
+Organizations have many different ways of addressing the challenge of Zero Trust in the cloud.
+For example, one organization might have a single team that operates solely in AWS.
 So, they're getting certificates only from AWS Certificate Manager.
 In that way they've already isolated trust for their applications within their environment.
 They trust only the certificates within their environment.
-But this scenario only works for them because they don't really care about dealing with other teams within the company.
+But this scenario only works for them because they don't care about dealing with other teams within the company.
 Otherwise, they would need a more granular way to enforce Zero Trust with different applications being assigned their own levels of trust.

-Another organization told me that they implement Zero Trust for orchestration services that rely on self-signed certificates.
+Another organization might implement Zero Trust for orchestration services that rely on self-signed certificates.
 And those certificates are only trusted within the environment where they are created.
 So, for this organization, self-signed certificates define trust by limiting it to a specific CA that issues certificates and keys for that environment.

 But these strategies for isolating environments do not play very well in today’s dynamic cloud environments.
 To make information available to the departments that need to access it, you need to find a way to define on-demand trust.
 And the only way to make this feasible is to automate machine identity policies that control who can access which machines.
 And it’s got to be available on demand.